Decor Systems Green Glossary

 WELL Building Standard

-A certification program developed by the International WELL Building Institute that focuses on the health and well-being of building occupants.
+A certification program developed by the International WELL Building Institute focuses on building occupants' health and well-being.
 It covers seven categories of building performance: air, water, nourishment, light, fitness, comfort, and mind.

 Speak to the experts